nodefony/nodefony-starter/README.md

 Fri Mar 24 2017 16:05:01 INFO SERVICE generate   : Create File      :helloBundle.js
 Fri Mar 24 2017 16:05:01 INFO SERVICE generate   : Create File      :package.json
 ```
-#### Now helleBundle is auto-insert in framework with watcher active on (controllers, views, routing )  and an webpack bundle auto-config  :
+#### Now helleBundle is auto-insert in framework with watcher active and auto-config Webpack Module bundler   :
+ - watcher :

+   The bundle generation engine build bundle config with  node.js watcher configuration

+   In developement mode  is very usefull to auto-reload files as controllers , views , routing , translations

+   without having to reboot the server.

+ - Webpack Module bundler :

+   The bundle generation engine build bundle config with a predefined webpack configuration

+   In this way webpack is very usefull to manage all assets of bundle

+   In developement mode watch  is very usefull to auto-compile webpack module bundle

+   without having to reboot the server

 You can see helleBundle config   : vim  ./src/bundles/helloBundle/Resources/config/config.yml
 ```yml
 ########## nodefony CONFIG BUNDLE  helloBundle  ############